DawChihLiou/ReactNativeFlexDemo/README.md

 ### How The Demo Works
 Clone the project and run `npm install` to install all the dependencies.
-Once you are done, execute `react-native run-ios` for iOS simulation or `react-native run-android` for Android.
+Once you are done installing, execute `react-native run-ios` for iOS simulation or `react-native run-android` for Android.

-On startup, you will see two rows of sections with colors that indicate the size of the section.
+On startup, you will see two rows of sections with colors that indicate the size of the sections.
 You can open `styles.js` and start experiment with the styles and flex props.
 Live reload should happen right when you save your changes.
 If not, press `cmd+D` and enable the Live Reload option.